SuperNEMO-DBD/SNRS/doc/build-fsf/snrs-build-fsf.rst

-The SNRS package contains some tools to build a realistic geometry model for a given source strip based on a fit of *laser tracker* data.
+The SNRS package contains some tools to build a realistic geometry model for a given source strip based on a fit of *laser tracker* data build from the raw LTD dataset (DocDb \#5400).

+Preliminary work on strip 32, 33, and 34 (ITEP-like) with 10x100 tiles meshes.

 Programs: